-Holiday shoppers are coming to town with health checklist: survey
+Holiday shoppers are coming to town with health checklist: Survey

-Holiday shoppers braving the coronavirus pandemic to buy gifts in person are checking which stores are naughty or nice in terms of public health, a worldwide survey released on Monday showed.

-REUTERS: Holiday shoppers braving the coronavirus pandemic to buy gifts in person are checking which stores are naughty or nice in terms of public health, a worldwide survey released on Monday showed.
+LONDON: Holiday shoppers braving the coronavirus pandemic to buy gifts in person are checking which stores are naughty or nice in terms of public health, a worldwide survey released on Monday (Oct 26) showed.

-About 79per cent of respondents want to see masks being worn, 82per cent demand visible cleaning efforts, and 76per cent prioritize reduced occupancy in stores, according to the survey by Oracle Retail, a unit of software maker Oracle Corp .
+About 79 per cent of respondents want to see masks being worn, 82 per cent demand visible cleaning efforts, and 76 per cent prioritise reduced occupancy in stores, according to the survey by Oracle Retail, a unit of software maker Oracle Corp .

 Contactless checkout and social distancing requirements are also paramount.